TheMu1/servers-list/README.md

 [Live demo](https://serverslist.herokuapp.com)

 <b>Note*:</b>
+CSS commited to the repo for easly support heroku deployment.
-It may take some time to start on the first run.
+*It may take some time to start on the first run.

 ## How to run the app